 Figure WORK 4.
-Percent Reporting a Fuctional Disability, 1994
+Percentage of the Total Population Reporting a Disability, 1994

-- In 1994, adults were more likely to have a functional disability than school-age children, and school-age children were in turn more likely to have a functional disability than younger children.
+- In 1994, adults were more likely than school-age children to have a functional disability, and school-age children were in turn more likely to have a functional disability than younger children.

 - As shown in Table WORK 4, the percentage of non-Hispanic blacks who reported a functional disability was larger than the percentages for non-Hispanic whites and Hispanics.

 - Table WORK 4 also shows that while adults were more likely in 1994 to report a functional disability than children, a higher percentage of children than adults were actually recipients of disability program benefits.

 |Table WORK 4.
 Percentage of the Total Population Reporting a Disability, 1994|